Knowledge is Retirement Power

-Should I suspend contributions to my retirement plan during market downturns?
+Q: Should I suspend contributions to my retirement plan during market downturns?

-Unless you are experiencing an unusual financial hardship, it’s important to continue making contributions to your retirement account, even during market downturns.
+A: Unless you are experiencing an unusual financial hardship, it’s important to continue making contributions to your retirement account, even during market downturns.
 Downturns present an opportunity to purchase fund shares at lower prices.
 If you have many years until retirement, the money you invest now has a longer time to potentially grow, and on a tax-deferred basis.

 Midyear is a good time for an insurance checkup.
 And not just to make sure you’re getting the most competitive rates.
 Pull copies of your policy documents to ensure you have adequate coverage, or conduct a review with your insurance agent via teleconference — especially for property-casualty policies, like renter’s or homeowner’s insurance, or auto coverage.